 But he doesn’t really listen.
 And people die as a result.

 They say we’re in the Information Age, and from the looks of it, they’re right.
 We live in a time of immediate answers.
 If you have a question, you get it, right then and there.
-And if you don’t get it, you keep looking, because that’s what you (and the rest of us) have now […]
+And if you don’t get it, you keep looking, because that’s what you (and the […]

 Sometimes this notion of “storytelling” in business seems folly, conjuring up thoughts of bedtime, folklore, embellished narrative, and performance art.
 It reminds me of entertaining my young children on long car rides by listening to Kipling’s take on how the camel got his hump.
-(Spoiler: The camel was a jerk, and that hump was a magic […]
+(Spoiler: The camel was a jerk, and […]

 As a recovering attorney who dabbled in trademark law back in the day, I have long respected the power of brand.
 Brand cuts through clutter.
 It transforms the mundane into the emotional.
 It raises expectations.
-The best brand stewards understand that they aren’t responsible for protecting mere words, symbols, and sounds.
-They’re responsible for delivering […]
+The best brand stewards understand that they aren’t responsible for protecting mere words, symbols, and […]